vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

 ### The right target threshold

-My current target threshold that I'm hoping to build toward is around 70 to 90 seconds.
-Currently (as of 2025-02-09) my range is 55 to 90 seconds, with most measures being 60 to 85 seconds.
-Once I hit the range of 70 to 90 seconds, I'll feel satisfied and will probably not be pushing to improve (though I might experience continued improvement).
+My current target threshold that I'm hoping to build toward is a range of 70 to 90 seconds on each try and a consistent average of over 75 seconds across the two tries.
+Currently (as of 2025-12-30) my range is 60 to 90 seconds, with the average of the two breath holds each day generally being around 65 to 80 seconds.

-However, as of 2024-11-30, I am pausing efforts to aggressively build toward the target threshold, by reducing my exercise frequency to every 4 days (further reduced to once every 6 days on 2024-12-06).
-This is a trade-off for time (and keeping in mind that winter tends to have a higher load of work related to cooking, food purchases, eating, and cleaning, so I am more pressed for time).
-I may return to a more aggressive build mode in the future.

-## Current protocol and status as of 2025-02-09
+## Current protocol and status as of 2025-12-30

 I do two successive breath holds in the morning, with a gap of about 1 to 2 minutes in between.
-Each breath hold generally lasts between 55 and 90 seconds, with most breath holds lasting between 60 and 85 seconds.
-My goal is that after the end of the breath hold, I may have a few loud nasal breaths but should not generally need a mouth breath.
+Each breath hold generally lasts between 60 and 90 seconds.
+My goal is that after the end of the breath hold, I may have a few loud nasal breaths but should not generally need a mouth breath, but I might need a few mouth breaths if I hit the high end of the range (such as 85 to 90 seconds).

+The average of the two breath hold each day is generally around 65 to 80 seconds.

 My plan is to do this exercise once every 6 days, with the idea being to only do it on days that I am *not* planning to do weight-lifting,